-48. CPCs shall issue special authorisations to vessels and traps included in one of the lists described in paragraphs 39, 43 and 50.
+48. CPCs shall issue special authorisations and/or national fishing licences to vessels and traps included in one of the lists described in paragraphs 39, 43 and 50.
 Fishing authorizations shall contain as a minimum the information set out in Annex 12.
 The Flag CPC shall ensure that the information contained in the fishing authorisation is accurate and consistent with the rules of ICCAT.
-The Flag CPC shall withdraw the fishing authorisation for bluefin tuna and may require the vessel to proceed immediately to a designated port when the individual quota is deemed to be exhausted.
+The Flag CPC shall take the necessary enforcement measures in accordance with their legislation and may require the vessel to proceed immediately to a designated port when the individual quota is deemed to be exhausted.